QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for ATRC (-11.11%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
-ATRC fails the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for ATRC (84.62%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+ATRC passes the first requirement.

 ANNUAL EARNINGS GROWTH: [FAIL]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 ATRC's earnings growth rate is not available, hence this variable cannot be evaluated currently.

 EARNINGS CONSISTENCY: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 ATRC, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -1.13, -0.25, -0.35, -0.46, -0.56, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 Investors should keep an eye open for stocks that are trading within 15% of their 52-week highs, as it is likely to continue in its upward trend.
 ATRC's pricing data is not available, hence an opinion cannot be rendered at the current time.